yang926/PaScaL_TDMA/README.md

     ```

 ## GPU power monitoring
-In the 'example' folder, there is a Python script gpu_power_monitor.py that can be used to monitor and print real-time GPU power usage with timestamps.
-To use this script, you will need to install the 'pynvml' library.
+In the `example` folder, there is a Python script `gpu_power_monitor.py` that can be used to monitor and print real-time GPU power usage with timestamps.
+To use this script, you will need to install the `pynvml` library.

 # Folder structure